DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 ### :chart_with_downwards_trend: Churn risk factors

-This section explores how different features might have influence on the churn risk such as gender, partnership, payment method, tech support, senior citizen, and tenure.
+This section explores how different features might have influence on the churn risk such as gender, partnership, payment method, tech support and tenure.

 - **Gender** ➡️ The churn rates are nearly identical between men and women (26–27%), suggesting gender is not a strong churn indicator in this dataset.